Advanced Orthopedics and Sports Medicine

 Treatment Summary:

-- Continue with ROM exercises for lumbar spine.
+• Continue with ROM exercises for lumbar spin

 squatting, lunging

-- Lifting training with proper posture. (floor to waist and waist to shoulder level)
+• Lifting training with proper postur (floor to waist and waist to shoulder level)

 Criteria for discharge: